 Identification: Oriental cockroaches are large, pill-shaped, black, shiny cockroaches that look like they're wearing armor.
 Some Oriental cockroaches have developed wings that cover most of their back, but they don't fly.

 Diet: While all cockroaches enjoy eating rotting organic matter, this is a roach that loves its trash and wet organic matter.

 Where do Oriental cockroaches live?
 These cockroaches prefer sewers, wet places, wet decaying things, and cold temperatures.
 They are usually found in wet or humid basements, crawlspaces, and under wet leaves and damp firewood.

-If you are finding cockroaches in your home or business and you live in our extensive service area of Illinois, Indiana, and Kentucky, take action and get Action.
-We'll help you get those cockroaches out and keep them out.
+If you're finding roaches in your home or business and you live in our extensive service area of Illinois, Indiana, and Kentucky, take action and get Action.
+With our cockroach control services, we'll help you get those cockroaches out and keep them out.

 Schedule Your Free Inspection

 Complete the form below to schedule your no obligation inspection.